 The fourth series was dominated by Diana's crumbling marriage to Charles and the Princess is likely to be the center of the drama in the forthcoming fifth series, with her infamous 1995 interview with Martin Bashir set to be recreated.

 The iconic chat, in which Diana famously said "there were three of us in this marriage, so it was a bit crowded," has seen new controversy recently, with an investigation into how the interview was arranged.

 Dominic West will play Prince Charles

-The British star of The Wire will take over from Josh O'Connor, who starred in series three and four, as heir to the throne.
+The British star of The Wire, Pride and Appropriate Adult will take over from Josh O'Connor, who starred in series three and four, as heir to the throne.

 Olivia Williams will play Camilla Parker Bowles